jimmycallin/udeval/paper/paper.md

 # Experimental setup

+<<<<<<< Move parsin method model up here.

 First, we must split up the UD dependency relations into categories of function and content relations.
 We motivate our categorization based on the specification of universal dependency relations\footnote{\url{http://universaldependencies.github.io/docs/u/dep/index.html}}, linguistic intuition, and a newly developed statistical method.
-Firstly, let us define what we consider to be function and content relations:
+Before continuing, let us define what we consider to be function and content relations:

 - A _function relation_ is a relation that links a word with a function word.
 - A _content relation_ is a relation that links a content word with another content word.